AngleProtocol/angle-docs/guides/app-guides/agEUR/bridge.md

 # Bridging agEUR with the Angle App

 Angle allows to bridge agEUR to many EVM-compatible networks.
-All information can be found in [this](../../../other/cross-chain/README.md) page.
+More information can be found in [this](../../../other/cross-chain/README.md) page.

 We recently deployed our own implementation of LayerZero which can be used on the [Bridge page](https://app.angle.money/#/bridge) of the app.
 Follow this guide to learn how.